-This applies to fishery and aquaculture products falling within the CN03 customs commodity code, which are effectively unprocessed products (although it does include certain types of smoked products) and not processed product falling under CN1604 and CN1605 codes.
+The fisheries control requirements apply to fishery and aquaculture products falling within the CN03 customs commodity code, which are effectively unprocessed products (although it does include certain types of smoked products).
+It does not apply to processed product falling under CN1604 and CN1605 codes.

-CN 03 product codes include fish and shellfish that do not have any other intrinsic ingredients other than salt.
+CN 03 product codes include fish and shellfish that do not have any ingredients other than salt.
 It contains fish and shellfish that are whole, gutted, minced, frozen, dried, salted or smoked.